llm-jp/awesome-japanese-llm/en/README.md

 [^16]: However, compared to the usual BERT (base), the Layer and Attention Head counts are lower.

 [^17]: Before conducting Instruction Tuning, a Chat Vector between Llama 3 Instruct and Llama 3 Base is added.

+[^18]: For details of each model, please refer to Chapter 4 of the authors' [paper](https://www.jstage.jst.go.jp/article/jnlp/31/2/31_707/_pdf/-char/ja).
+Note that the SC-2M-wiki model is strictly not a domain-specific model as it is pre-trained only on Wikipedia.